 In different geographies potatoes are being grown mostly by small-scale farmers in a low-input/low-output system.
-Production levels continue to be very low while the demand is growing steadily due of economic growth and urbanization.
-As a crop, the Potato has the potential to make a significant contribution to food systems in specific agro-ecosystems.
+Production levels continue to be very low while the demand is growing steadily due to economic growth and urbanization.
+As a crop, the Potato has the potential to make a significant contribution to food and nutrition security in specific agro-ecosystems.
 It can have an immediate and long-term impact on poverty, employment and entrepreneurship, food insecurity, and climate change resilience, especially for vulnerable communities.

 The role of the Dutch sector

 The Dutch potato sector has a strong global reputation, also in Africa and Asia.
 However, stakeholders in the Dutch potato sector realise that a collective contribution to improving potato production systems and markets in those geographies demands a more integrated and targeted approach.
 It requires a joint ambition and partnerships between industry, government, regulatory bodies, knowledge and educational organizations, civil society and farmers’ organizations.